arielsalminen/ResponsiveSlides.js/README.md

 Changelog
 ======

 v1.23 (2012-03-31) - Adds new option called "controls", which allows to choose where the controls should be appended to.
-Includes also code optimization, better option names and better jQuery support (jQuery 1.4 and up is now supported).
+Includes also code optimization, bug fixes, better option names and better jQuery support (jQuery 1.4 and up is now supported).

 v1.22 (2012-03-27) - Adds callback events which are similar as in [@Wilto](https://github.com/Wilto)'s [Dynamic Carousel](https://github.com/Wilto/Dynamic-Carousel/).
 The possibility to change the 'namespace' is also back + next/prev buttons have now classes which make more sense.